LJacobDev/contact-reminder/dev_notes.md

 # Things to do next

+Build app functionality and eventually better UI appearance now that CI/CD pipeline is in place

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`